beetbox/beets/docs/plugins/playlist.rst

 - **playlist_dir**: Where to read playlist files from.
   Default: The current working directory (i.e., ``'.'``).
 - **relative_to**: Interpret paths in the playlist files relative to a base directory.
-It is also possible to set it to ``playlist`` to use the playlist's parent directory as base directory.
+Instead of setting it to a fixed path, it is also possible to set it to ``playlist`` to use the playlist's parent directory or to ``library`` to use the library directory.
   Default: ``library``